-Orthodox Jewish Communities In New York Facing Wave Of Antisemitism As Measles Outbreak Escalates
+Orthodox Jewish Communities In New York Facing Wave Of Anti-Semitism As Measles Outbreak Escalates

 — Catherine Rampell (@crampell) November 12, 2018

-Additional incidents include alleged physical attacks on two Orthodox Jewish men walking down the street and a volunteer emergency medical technician being shouted at to “go back to Israel” when attempting to help a non-Jewish resident.
+Additional incidents include alleged physical attacks on two Orthodox Jewish men walking down the street, and a volunteer emergency medical technician being shouted at to “go back to Israel” when attempting to help a non-Jewish resident.

 Rabbi David Niederman, president of the United Jewish Organizations of Williamsburg, made a statement about the incidents happening in his community.